 On most days in Edmonton, you can see for kilometres in any direction.
 From NAIT, for example, there’s usually an unobstructed view of downtown, just under three km to the south, and of the Pearl, the city’s tallest residential building, just over four km west.

-On some summer days, however, all of that disappears under a cloud of pollutants.
-Sometimes it's wildfire smoke, but sometimes it's actually smog.
+Some days, however, all of that disappears under a cloud of pollutants.
+In summer, it might be wildfire smoke, but throughout the year it could also be smog.
 That miasma is an eyesore but, worse, it can be trouble for our lungs.

 “Outside of the [occasional smoke from] forest fires, the air quality in Edmonton is under a lot of scrutiny,” says the Respiratory Therapy instructor Graham Werstiuk (Respiratory Therapy ’06).

 At times, the air quality in Alberta's capital is worse than in Toronto, a city with nearly three times the population.

 How do we protect ourselves against pollutants we can see and those we can’t?
 Here, Werstiuk offers tips on how to breathe easy.